-Study 106 is a Phase 2/3 trial in approximately 300 patients of Plinabulin in combination with a myelosuppressive chemotherapeutic regimen composed of three agents, TAC, in patients with solid breast tumors.
-The design of this trial is substantially similar to Study 105.
-However, this trial also compares Plinabulin in combination with 6 mg Neulasta (the Plinabulin/Neulasta Combo) to measure superiority in efficacy as compared to Neulasta monotherapy.
+PROTECTIVE-2 is a Phase 2/3 trial in 336 patients of Plinabulin monotherapy, or Plinabulin in combination with pegfilgrastim compared to pegfilgrastim alone, with a myelosuppressive chemotherapeutic regimen composed of three agents, TAC, in patients with solid tumor (breast cancer).
+The Phase 3 registration study compares Plinabulin in combination with Neulasta (6 mg) (the Plinabulin/Neulasta Combo) to measure superiority in efficacy as compared to Neulasta monotherapy in 221 patients.

-In the Phase 2 portion of Study 106, 115 patients were dosed on Neulasta on day 2, and Plinabulin on day 1, 30 minutes after TAC in the following regiments: (1) Neulasta at 6 mg (n=22); (2) Plinabulin at 10 mg/m2 (n=15), 20 mg/m2 (n=15) and 30 mg/m2 (n=12); (3) Plinabulin at 20 mg/m2 + Neulasta at 6 mg (n=16) (the Plinabulin/Neulasta Combo), Plinabulin at 20 mg/m2 + Neulasta at 3 mg (n=21) and Plinabulin at 20 mg/m2 + Neulasta at 1.5 mg (n=14).
-The primary endpoint of this trial is DSN in the first cycle of chemotherapy.
+In the Phase 2 portion of PROTECTIVE-2, 115 patients were dosed on Neulasta on Day 2, and Plinabulin on Day 1, 30 minutes after TAC in the following seven regiments.
+The primary objective of the Phase 2 portion is to determine the Phase 3 dose.

+(1) Neulasta at 6 mg (n=22);

+(2) Plinabulin monotherapy at 10 mg/m2 (n=15), 20 mg/m2 (n=15) and 30 mg/m2 (n=12);

+(3) Plinabulin at 20 mg/m2+Neulasta at 6 mg (n=16) (the Plinabulin/Neulasta Combo), Plinabulin at 20 mg/m2+Neulasta at 3 mg (n=21) and Plinabulin at 20 mg/m2+Neulasta at 1.5 mg (n=14).

-Phase 2 of Study 106 indicates that Plinabulin and Neulasta have complimentary absolute neutrophil count (ANC) profile.
+Phase 2 of PROTECTIVE-2 indicates that Plinabulin and Neulasta have complimentary absolute neutrophil count (ANC) profile.
 Plinabulin can protect ANC from dropping to grade 4 neutropenia in the first week, and Neulasta can protect ANC from dropping to grade 4 neutropenia in the second week.

 The study also shows the Plinabulin/Neulasta Combo enhanced the ANC profile of Neulasta monotherapy.
-With the Plinabulin/Neulasta Combo, median ANC stayed above grade 3 neutropenia in all days of treatment cycle, while Neulasta 6 mg alone had median ANC below grade 3 neutropenia for 1-2 days.
+With the Plinabulin/Neulasta Combo, median ANC Nadir stayed above grade 3 neutropenia in all days of treatment cycle, while Neulasta 6 mg alone had median ANC below grade 3 neutropenia for 1-2 days.